-The compensation philosophy of the Company is to maintain executive base salary at a competitive level to enable the Company to attract and retain executives and key employee talent needed to accomplish the Company's goals.
+The compensation philosophy of the Company is to maintain executive base salary at a competitive level to enable the Company to attract and retain executives and key talent needed to accomplish the Company's goals.
 In determining the appropriate base salary levels and, to a lesser extent, other compensation elements, the Compensation Committee considers the scope of responsibility, prior experience and past accomplishments, and anticipated changes to future job responsibilities, as well as historical practices within the Company.
 Economic and business conditions affecting the Company are also considered.
-The Compensation Committee also considers historical levels of salary paid by the Company as well as the provisions in the various executive's employment contracts with the Company, which contracts are more fully discussed elsewhere in this proxy statement.
+The Compensation Committee also considers historical levels of salary paid by the Company as well as the provisions in the various executives' employment contracts with the Company, which contracts are more fully discussed elsewhere in this proxy statement.

 Periodic adjustments in base salary may be merit-based with respect to individual performance or tied to the Company's financial condition or other competitive factors.
-The Compensation Committee takes into account the effect of any corporate transactions that have been consummated during the relevant year and, where appropriate, also considers non-financial performance measures.
+The Compensation Committee takes into account the effect of any transaction outside of the ordinary course of business that has been consummated during the relevant year and, where appropriate, also considers non-financial performance measures.
 These include the Company's competitive position, scientific developments and improvements in relations with employees and investors.

-For Dr. Rose, Ms. Dugary and Dr. Hruby, we paid as base salary in 2009 the amounts required under their employment agreements.
+For Dr. Rose, Mr. Luckshire and Dr. Hruby, we paid as base salary in 2011 the amounts required under their effective employment agreements.
 These amounts were reviewed and set by our Compensation Committee.
 These base salary levels reflect our Compensation Committee's subjective judgment, which took into account each executive's respective position and tenure, our present needs, the executive's individual performance, achievements and prior contributions and anticipated performance levels.